📚 NVIDIA Profiling Basics

 # Make sure you're in an active shell

-pixi shell -e cuda
+pixi shell -e nvidia

 # Profile the naive MatMul kernel in detail (using our optimized build)